Bi-County Health Department reports 18 new COVID-19 cases

-Four cases are in Franklin County, and 14 cases are in Williamson County.

-To date, there have been a total of 380 laboratory confirmed positives in Williamson County and 155 laboratory confirmed positives in Franklin County of COVID-19, including 5 deaths in Williamson County related to COVID-19.
+There have been a total of 389 laboratory confirmed positives in Williamson County and 164 laboratory confirmed positives in Franklin County of COVID-19, including 5 deaths in Williamson County.

 Copyright 2020 KFVS.
 All rights reserved.